scrom/Experiments/README.md

 Getting back into coding

 IF-Node.
-March 2014: (Readme last updated October 2014)
+March 2014: (Readme last updated December 2014)

 *** This game is live and running at: http://mvta.herokuapp.com/ ***

-(note - loading saved games is currently broken on the hosted version of the game though)

 About:
 ------